Parental Kidnapping: Going Beyond a Mere Custody Dispute

 In some situations, children are forced to take on a new appearance or identity as the kidnapping parent tries to avoid being caught.

 If you believe your child is at risk due to the actions of your former partner, it is important to take immediate action and attempt to revise your visitation agreement.
-For more information on how to do this, contact a trusted Long Island divorce attorney at Bryan L. Salamone & Associates.
+For more information on how to do this, contact a trusted child custody attorney at Bryan L. Salamone & Associates.